 David McKinley -- credit where credit isn't due

 With Veteran's Day over for photo-ops and no additional fake awards to receive, our local representative hasn't gotten much local ink lately.
-Today's editorial, "McKinley Deserves Credit on Coal Ash," attempts to rectify that with a 300 word editorial praising him for . . .
+Today's editorial, "McKinley Deserves Credit on Coal Ash," attempts to rectify that with a 300 word editorial praising . . .

 For towns and states that don't matter